17th Annual Great Plains

 We thank the Union for great food on Saturday and also want to give special thanks to Nicole Suchy and Colby Qualls for their IT support and to Nicole Suchy, André Faucher, Linda Carlyle and (especially) Susan Wakefield for their coordination of logistics and materials for the meeting.
 We also thank Jeff Bose and Mary Markiewicz (KU Medical Center) for putting together this year’s Saturday Program.
 We look forward to our guest program coordinators for next year from Oklahoma State University.

-We are pleased to announce that the 18th Annual GPID Meeting will take place in Lawrence on November 8-9, 2019!
+We are pleased to announce that the 18th Annual GPID Meeting will take place at the University of Missouri College of Veterinary Medicine on November 1-2, 2019!
 PLEASE SAVE THE DATE !
-Also, please let us know if you have ideas on additional vendors who can donate!
-Speaker ideas will be passed on to our colleagues from OSU.

 We look forward to seeing all of you again next year!